SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 and technology.

 The big lie is that sentience is a total accident.

+We might not be Turkeys nor Flat Worlders.
+At any primitive time in human history maybe it seems that way, but that's an individualistic attitude, whereas I can both appreciate the worth of every individual creature, *and* imagine collectively life is something special.
+There is also the point nihilists should consider, which is that even if life was not special, it might *become* special.
+In my political economy allegory: neoliberalism is probably a transitory abomination.

 I mean, why would you suppose we are accidents?
 Of course I know why, and I maintain a physics and a philosophy blog where I write more about such topics.